 Early investigators used the method seen in the first three questions, called a “triad test,” to determine whether subjects were tending to think about incoming information by focusing on its characteristics and then assigning it to a category (which we will call Taxonomic cognition), or by emphasizing the relationships and similarities among the objects (which we will call Holistic cognition).
-In 2004, a team doing research in the Dominican Republic asked the subjects to explain their reasoning behind the choices they made, and that a third category of cognition, “Functional,” helped to explain some of the results they were getting.
+In 2004, a team doing research in the Dominican Republic asked the subjects to explain their reasoning behind the choices they made, and determined that a third category of cognition, “Functional,” helped to explain some of the results they were getting.
 A functional cognition is used by a subject who looks at the objects with reference to him/herself and evaluates the usefulness of the objects.

 The taxonomic cognition tends to be more associated with an individualist culture, while holistic cognition occurs more in collectivist cultures.
 The functional cognition is associated with the holistic cognition, and tends to show up in collectivist cultures as well.